theneolanders/resonite-voice-bridge/README.md

 This application enables the use of Speech-To-Text in Resonite, by bridging Google Chrome's STT API with a Websocket server.

+## Download

+The latest version can be found on the [releases page](https://github.com/theneolanders/resonite-voice-bridge/releases).

 ## Usage

 Launch the server executable, then open http://localhost:5000/ in Google Chrome.
 Grant the microphone permission and test the interface by speaking.
 You should see page saying the microhone is listening, the websocket is connected and your spoken text appearing.